nulib/arch/.github/PULL_REQUEST_TEMPLATE.md

 *

 ## Documentation
+Features should have extensive wiki documentation for developers and end users if necessary.
+Puppet changes or small config changes can self document.
 Link to wiki doc or code lines in repo that documents changes:

 *
 *